 Outside of the time you actually spend in the city, I would recommend making this a week-long vacation exploring a little more of California.

 We went to Six Flags Discovery Kingdom which is about an hour outside of San Francisco.
 You could also venture south to Monterrey Bay Aquarium near Carmel-by-the-Sea.
 Both would be great to add to your San Francisco with kids trip.

 I felt very safe with my family in the touristy parts of the city.
 San Francisco has a homeless population that could be disturbing to little ones, but we didn’t see this too much (although we did see it).

-Choosing the right hotel will make a big difference on how you feel!
-Like any city there are good areas and bad.
+Choosing the right hotel will make a big difference in how you feel!
+Like any city, there are good areas and bad.
 Stick to the good and you will feel safe!